rubyide/vscode-ruby/README.md

 Solargraph now includes go to/peek definition and other language features.
 See the [Solargraph extension](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) for more information.

 When using Solargraph it is recommended to set `ruby.intellisense` to `false`.

+## Snippets

+This extension provides a series of snippets that you can use on ruby or erb files.

 ## Contributing